-Scrap recycling industry is one of the major contributors to economic growth globally, and the cross-border trade of recyclable materials.
+Scrap recycling industry in Saudi Arabia is one of the major contributors to economic growth, and the cross-border trade of recyclable materials.
 Scrap recycling plays an important role as rapid industrialization does not have to depend completely on exploiting natural resources.
 This results in more demand and opportunities in the international scrap market.

 The major hurdle faced by scrap recycling industry in Saudi Arabia is unpredictable and sudden change in regulations by the government.
 Scrap materials are under strict movement control; import/export tariffs, commodity licensing/certification, inspection and quarantine which pose major challenges to exporters and recyclers.